Cav0n/TheliaProductAPIPlugin/readme.txt

 = Where do I find my API key / URL ? =

-In your Thelia dashboard > Modules > Modules classic > WordPressLink configuration > API Key / URL
+In your Thelia dashboard > Modules > Modules classic > Product API > Configuration

+= Hum... products doesn't look like products on my Thelia shop... =

+This means that you have a CSS issue in the plugin.
+Be sure to copy and paste the CSS style of 'SingleProduct' from your Thelia shop to the Thelia WordPress plugin settings (Settings > Thelia Product API).

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from